-Shantenu Jha would like to acknowledge support from the e-Science Institute, Edinburgh for supporting the theme, "Distributed Programming Abstractions".
+SJ would like to acknowledge support from the e-Science Institute, Edinburgh for supporting the theme, "Distributed Programming Abstractions".
 We thank Malcolm Atkinson for helpful discussions, and Steven Newhouse for slides of his presentation at OGF-Boston which lead to the formalization of the ideas around support for abstractions and usage modes.
+We would also like to thank the many contributors to Google and Yahoo Cloud Mailing lists for their insightful remarks and comments on an early draft of this paper.